blkdot/blkdot-aire-labs-laravel-technical/README.md

 5. Build your own environment for this project by using .env file.
 6. Let's run the project.
 First, generate app key "php artisan key:generate"
 7. Then run migration. "php artisan migrate"
+8. Then seed the db: "php artisan db:seed"
-8. After this.
+9. After this.
 That's good.
 Run... "php artisan serv"

 #### That's it.
 Thank you!